ruediger/help.github.com/_posts/2011-03-07-egit-bad-tree.markdown

  delete mode 100644 badtree/temp
 </pre>

-we can then confirm the tree is removed by making sure it is not listed by `git ls-tree`:
+We can then confirm the tree is removed by making sure it is not listed by `git ls-tree`:

 <pre class="terminal">tekkub@iSenberg ~/tmp/fixing_bad_tree master
 > git ls-tree -r HEAD | grep badtree